Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Mattison's two rushing yards per game in his five career matchups against the Bears are 24.5 fewer yards than his over/under in Sunday's game.
+- Over his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 23.5 fewer than his over/under in Sunday's game.

-- Mattison, in five matchups versus the Bears, has not run for a TD.

-- The Bears give up 126.4 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- Mattison will go up against a Bears squad that allows 126.4 rushing yards per game and is the NFL's 24th-ranked rush defense.

-- The Bears have conceded 14 rushing touchdowns, 12th in the league.
+- This season the Bears have conceded 14 rushing TDs.
+They are ranked 12th in the league in that category.

 Recent Performances